GhostPack/Rubeus/README.md

     Ticket extraction and harvesting:

+        Triage all current tickets on the system (if elevated), optionally targeting a specific LUID, username, or service:
+            Rubeus.exe triage [/luid:LOGINID] [/user:USER] [/service:LDAP]

         List all current tickets (if elevated, list for all users), optionally targeting a specific LUID:
             Rubeus.exe klist [/luid:LOGINID]